biomejs/biome-zed/README.md

 }
 ```

-2. And enable it in the projects local settings:
+2. And enable it in the project's local settings:

 ```jsonc
 // <workspace>/.zed/settings.json